 In less than an hour, the account is up more than 3% with winning less than 50% of the trades.

 How to do this every day, including what to look for and where to enter, is covered in the EURUSD Day Trading Course.

 Final Word on Making Big Profits from Day Trading

 The same concepts apply whether day trading forex, stocks, or futures.

-If an asset doesn’t move as much—for example, the EURUSD only moves about 1% per day, whereas crude oil or some stocks may move 5% per day—then leverage may be required to risk 1% of the account on a trade.
+If an asset doesn’t move as much—for example, the EURUSD only moves about 1% per day, whereas crude oil or some stocks may move 5% or more per day—then leverage may be required to risk 1% of the account on a trade.
 In a volatile asset, we may only be using a portion of our capital to risk 1%.
 Yet it all evens out, which is why one market isn’t better than another.
 They all offer equal profit potential once you understand the concepts discussed in this article.